LibreOffice/core/odk/examples/OLE/activex/README.txt

-						Compile.
+* Compile.

 Warning: Before the control can be built user has to add path to MS ATL headers into Makefile.

 If you use the build environment of the SDK you have to check which MS compiler do you use.
 It you use the MS Visual Studio .NET compiler everything should work fine with the SDK.
 If you use an older MS compiler please edit the Makefile and uncomment or remove the line 'CL_NEW_LIB=atls.lib'.

-						Description.
+* Description.

-The StarOffice ActiveX control shows an example of access to UNO through COM technology.
+The LibreOffice ActiveX control shows an example of access to UNO through COM technology.
-It requires a properly installed StarOffice version 6.0/6.1 or OpenOffice 1.0.
-This is a Lite ActiveX control so it can be used only in containers that allows to use such controls.
+It requires a properly installed LibreOffice version 4.0 or later This is a Lite ActiveX control so it can be used only in containers that allows to use such controls.
 It can be activated with an <OBJECT> tag from a html-page to embed a document.
 Without any parameters a new writer document will be opened for editing.
 Possible parameters are
     src      - full URL to the file that should be edited/viewed;